(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

 Do you dream of an opportunity to gain international medical volunteer experience while exploring beautiful beaches in Sri Lanka?
-Do you want to share your medical skills, time and love with disadvantaged people?
-Then this medical volunteering Sri Lanka is the right fit for you.
+Do you want to share your medical skills, time, and compassion with those in need?
+Then this medical volunteering in Sri Lanka is the right fit for you.

-A medical volunteer experience in Sri Lanka is an eye-opening experience, providing you with a great deal of international work-experience in a variety of departments.
-We have medical volunteer and internships based in The Teaching Hospital Karapitiya (THK).
+Medical volunteering in Sri Lanka is an eye-opening experience, providing you with a great deal of international work-experience in a variety of departments.
+We have medical volunteer and internship programs based in the Teaching Hospital Karapitiya (THK).
 THK is the largest Tertiary care center in the Southern Province, and was established in 1982.

-As a medical volunteer in Sri Lanka will be remarkable for your career and provide you with a great deal of international work-experience in different medical fields.
-Additionally, your support will go along way to ensure that Sri Lankans have easy and affordable access to proper medical care and improve the general health in the country as a whole.
+Medical volunteering in Sri Lanka will be remarkable for your career and provide you with a great deal of international work-experience in different medical fields.
+Additionally, your support will ensure that Sri Lankans have easy and affordable access to proper medical care and improve the general health in the country as a whole.

 Take a minute to complete the form and we will be in touch.